earthly/website/blog/_posts/2021-06-04-incident-management-metrics.md

 Occasionally, when something went wrong, we would do a stability release and spend a month only fixing bugs.
 Testing was not a part of our build process but a part of our team: every feature team had quality assurance people who tested each feature before it was released.

 This wasn't actually that long ago but cloud software development has matured a lot since this time.
-Incident management has become standard practice, and many great metrics and kpis exist for measuring release quality.
+Incident management has become standard practice, and many great metrics and Key Performance Indicators (KPIs) exist for measuring release quality.
 Let's review some of them.

 ## MTBF: Mean Time Between Failures